opensupporter/osdi-cc/README.md

 # What to do if you "oops":
 You realized that you "oopsed", now what?

-Someone pointing out that you "oopsed", now what?
+Someone pointing out that you "ouched" them, now what?

 # What to do if you're "ouched":